Indication of a p-$\phi$ bound state from a correlation function analysis: Acknowledgements

 \section{Acknowledgements}

 The authors thank Akira Ohnishi and Philipp Gubler for useful discussions.
-This work was supported by the ORIGINS cluster DFG under Germany’s Excellence Strategy - EXC2094 - 390783311 and the DFG through Grant SFB 1258 ``Neutrinos and Dark Matter in Astro- and Particle Physics''.
+This work was supported by the ORIGINS cluster DFG under Germany’s Excellence Strategy - EXC2094 - 390783311 and the DFG through Grant SFB 1258 “Neutrinos and Dark Matter in Astro- and Particle Physics”.
 Y.K. was supported by the National Natural Science Foundation of China (NSFC) and the Deutsche Forschungsgemeinschaft (DFG) through the funds provided to the Sino-German Collaborative Research Center TRR110 ``Symmetries and the Emergence of Structure in QCD'' (NSFC Grant No.~12070131001, DFG Project-ID~196253076).
 T.H. was supported by the JSPS grant JP18H05236.
 Y.L. was supported by the National Key R\&D Program of China (2017YFE0116700).
-T.D. was supported by the JSPS grant JP18H05236, JP18H05407, JP19K03879.
-This work is supported in part by “Program for Promoting Researches on the Supercomputer Fugaku" (Simulation for basic science: from fundamental laws of particles to creation of nuclei), and Joint Institute for Computational Fundamental Science (JICFuS).
+T.D. was supported by the JSPS grant JP18H05236, JP18H05407, JP19K03879, JP23H05439.
+This work is supported in part by “Program for Promoting Researches on the Supercomputer Fugaku" (Simulation for basic science: from fundamental laws of particles to creation of nuclei), implemented by the Ministry of Education Culture Sports Science and Technology of Japan, and Joint Institute for Computational Fundamental Science (JICFuS).